Dealing with student loan debt is difficult enough. But some loan providers work to make it even harder to pay back debts.

 Part of the Navient lawsuit alleges that the emails sent by the company to borrowers on income-driven repayment plans didn't warn them of deadlines to submit these requirements.

-When borrower failed to meet these deadlines, they were disenrolled from these payment plans.
+When a loan borrower failed to meet these deadlines, they were disenrolled from these payment plans.

 Their payments leaped in price, sometimes by thousands of dollars.
 They also accrued interest from the time they were enrolled in the repayment program.

 If a borrower wanted to legally release a co-signer, Navient told them that they needed to make a certain number of consecutive payments.